CanonicalLtd/maas-docs/en/manage-ha.md

 This page will describe how to provide high availability (HA) for MAAS at both the rack controller level and the region controller level.
-See [Concepts and terms][controllers] for detailed information on what services are provided by each of those levels.
+See [Concepts and terms][concepts-controllers] for detailed information on what services are provided by each of those levels.

 ## Rack controller HA